Why Do My Legs Hurt After Sex?

 In men, pain after sex can be caused by a number of factors, including prostatitis, prostate cancer, certain medications (such as beta-blockers), and polycystic ovary syndrome (PCOS).
 Symptoms of PCOS include decreased libido and difficulty in getting and maintaining an erection.
 Addressing these concerns through lifestyle changes, medication and hormone therapy can often improve symptoms.
 Other reasons for male discomfort during and after sexual activity include erectile dysfunction, anal pain and pelvic floor dysfunction.

-See also: Why Does My Lower Stomach Hurt After Sex?
+See also: Why Does My Head Hurt After Sex?

 Deep vein thrombosis